iGEM-Engineering/iGEM-DBTL-bootcamp/README.md

+*Disclaimer: This bootcamp is designed to provide participants with valuable skills and knowledge in engineering biology.
+However, completion of the bootcamp does not guarantee job placement, salary increases, or career advancement.
+We do not offer refunds once the bootcamp has commenced.
+Participants are responsible for their own job search and career development efforts.
+While we strive to provide accurate and up-to-date information, we are not responsible for errors or omissions.
+The curriculum and instructors are subject to change without notice.*

 # The iGEM Engineering DBTL Bootcamp

 The **D**esign-**B**uild-**T**est-**L**earn (DBTL) Bootcamp is an open-source bootcamp in development by the [iGEM Engineering Committee](https://technology.igem.org/engineering-committee).